 For example, both programs also offer additional integrations that can make a big difference in the way the software works for your restaurant.
 Integrations range from email marketing to online ordering to analytics.

 Lightspeed enjoys a bigger library of integrations, including many for its retail market.
-However, Touchbistro also has all of its bases covered and is frequently cited as one of the most popular POS applications on the market for restaurants, because it’s designed exclusively for the hospitality industry.
-Also, one of the features that we get a lot of feedback on is the aesthetics – Lightspeed favours a more darker background whereas TouchBistro features a lighter background #whiteandblack
+However, Touchbistro also has all of its bases covered and is frequently cited as one of the most popular POS applications on the market for restaurants because it’s designed exclusively for the hospitality industry.
+Also, one of the features that we get a lot of feedback on is the aesthetics – Lightspeed favors a darker background whereas TouchBistro features a lighter background #whiteandblack

 As we’ve explored in this article, both options offer an amazing set of benefits for restaurateurs.